Nandras993/News_2_email/README.md

 # About this project:
-This app accesses news with a news api about a particular topic (Nasa) and sends them by email.
+This app accesses news with a news api about a particular topic (Nasa in this case) and sends them by email.